Last days for worm farm and compost bin subsidy

 - Kilmore: Kilmore Mitre 10

 - Wallan: Pretty Sally Home and Garden

-The Compost bin and Worm farm subsidy will run for the entire month of October, or earlier if funds are expended.
+The Compost bin and Worm farm subsidy will run until 30 November, or earlier if funds are expended.

 Comments from Mayor Cr Rhonda Sanderson